 - The pelvic exam must be medically necessary or part of a preventive visit.

-- Coverage varies by payer, so checking insurance policies beforehand is critical.
+- Coverage varies by payer so check insurance policies beforehand.

 99459 CPT Code Description

-The primary purpose of CPT code 99459 is to capture the additional practice expenses incurred during a pelvic examination.
-These expenses include the cost of supplies, such as speculums, gowns, and drapes, as well as the clinical staff time required for tasks like chaperoning the patient during the examination.
+The purpose of CPT code 99459 is to capture the additional practice expense of a pelvic examination.
+This includes the cost of supplies such as speculums, gowns and drapes as well as clinical staff time for tasks such as chaperoning the patient during the exam.

 Importantly, this code does not cover the physician’s work during the exam; instead, it focuses solely on the ancillary costs associated with the procedure. |